eternussolutionsdotcom/gokarma/_docs/Settings/Email.md

 ---
-title: Email Configuration
+title: Settings--Email Configuration
-category: Settings
+category: Admin
-order: 1
+order: 3
 ---

 Email server configuration is all about your outgoing mail server settings.
 It lets you set up your specific configuration.